wiktorszczepanik/password-generator/README.md

 ## Password Generator
 The Password Generator is a Java library designed to create random passwords with flexible rules and customization options.
 It allows you to specify the length of the password, set length ranges, and define the percentage distribution of character types (upper case, lower case, numbers, and special characters).
+The library also allows the inclusion and exclusion of selected characters.
 ### Getting Started
 To get started, create an instance of the **PasswordGenerator**.
 ```Java
 PasswordGenerator password = new PasswordGenerator();
 ```
 ### Password Length
 You can set the exact length of the password or define a range.
+By default, password length is set to 30.
 ```Java
 password.setLength(27); // Set exact length of password
 password.setRange(20, 30); // Set password length range
 ```
 ### Character Type Distribution
 You can specify the percentage distribution for each character type (*upper*, *lower*, *number*, *special*), using integers or decimals.
 Integers must add up to **100** and decimals to **1.0**.
+By default, the password distribution is set at 25% for each type.
 ```Java
 password.setConstantShare(30, 15, 30, 15); // 30% upper, 15% lower, 30% number, 15% special
 password.setConstantShare(0.3, 0.15, 0.3, 0.15); // Same as above using decimals